 Daphne believes that children are our future and lives the adage that to whom much is given, much is expected.
 She spent many years practicing Criminal and Juvenile law in State and Federal Court.
 She earned Board Certification in Juvenile Law in 2002.
-When the Judge was elected, she saw a need for a boys' mental health court.
+When the Former Judge was first elected, she saw a need for a boys' mental health court.
 Bexar County already had a national award winning specialty court to serve girls, but there wasn't an equivalent program for boys.
-She is pleased that her court was awarded the first grant for which they applied and has now started the first juvenile boys' mental health court in the country.
+She is pleased that her court was awarded the first grant for which they applied and started the first juvenile boys' mental health court in the country.
 The children she serves have many needs.
 She joined the Alamo Youth Center Advisory Board to better the lives of our fragile survivors of himan trafficking.

 Sign up to hear from us about events.